codibre/fluent-accessor/README.md

 [![Packages](https://david-dm.org/Codibre/json-navigator.svg)](https://david-dm.org/Codibre/json-navigator)
 [![npm version](https://badge.fury.io/js/%40codibre%2Fjson-navigator.svg)](https://badge.fury.io/js/%40codibre%2Fjson-navigator)

-Creates an object that represent json paths and can be used to access them!
+Creates an object that represents json paths and can be used to access them!

 ## How to use it